 - Teachers are committed to improving the quality of their practice.
-They undertake training which develops their skills in the classroom effectively.
-Teaching is good, and improving, and teachers are relentless in their determination to become outstanding practitioners. - Very strong working relationships between teachers and students contribute to effective learning.
+They access training which develops their skills in the classroom effectively.
+Teaching is good and improving and teachers are relentless in their determination to be outstanding practitioners. - Very strong working relationships between teachers and students contribute to effective learning.
 Students follow instructions quickly and work well on their own and with each other; lessons proceed efficiently, with learning time fully utilised.
 Classrooms are calm and teachers have high expectations of students' work and behaviour. - Teachers' strong subject knowledge is used to good effect when questioning students.
-Teachers accurately assess students' understanding of key concepts and ideas and further develop their learning through probing questions.
+They accurately assess students' understanding of key concepts and ideas and further develop their learning through probing questions.
 Students are keen to participate in lessons; they respond positively to their teachers' passion and enthusiasm for their subjects.
-For example, in an English lesson, students were animated when discussing how to 'hook' the reader into a story.
-They manipulated language for effect and could explain how vocabulary and punctuation choices influenced the mood and tone. - Students receive regular, helpful feedback from their teachers, including through marking and discussion during lessons.
-Whilst most students use this feedback to successfully improve their learning, not all students are equally effective in doing this. - Teachers have comprehensive knowledge of each student's learning and progress.
+For example, in a mathematics lesson, students showed high levels of interest and intrigue in response to their teacher's challenging questions about Pythagoras' theorem; this led to a deep understanding of when and how to use the theorem, why it works and its link to other key areas of mathematics. - Students receive regular, helpful feedback from their teachers, including through marking and discussion during lessons.
+While most students use this feedback to successfully improve their learning, not all students are equally effective in doing this. - Teachers have comprehensive knowledge of each student's learning and progress.
 Most teachers use this to plan learning which enables each student to make at least good progress.
 Occasionally, however, activities planned for the most able students, particularly in mathematics, do not always require them to think deeply enough about their learning.
-This prevents these students from having a deep, conceptual understanding; as a result, students are able to explain what they have done but not always what they have learned. - Teachers develop students' literacy, reading and numeracy skills well.
-They ensure, in particular, a
+This prevents these students from having a deep, conceptual understanding; as a result, students are able to explain what they have done but not always what they have learned.

-- consistent approach to spelling and grammar in students' writing.
+- Teachers develop students' literacy, reading and numeracy skills well.
+They ensure, in particular, a consistent approach to spelling and grammar in students' writing.
 Students known as the 'Grammar Police' support the accuracy of other students' punctuation and spelling by reading through and identifying corrections in each other's written work. - Teaching assistants make a positive contribution to lessons.
 They have good relationships with students and work closely with individuals and small groups to support their learning effectively.
-They question students sensitively to prompt thinking and are careful not to develop an over reliance on their support.
+They question students sensitively to prompt thinking and are careful not to develop an over-reliance on their support. - The very large majority of parents who responded to the Parent View survey feel that their child is taught well.